omnistrate-community/datalab/README.md

 ## LLM Configuration

-DataLab supports real AI processing through Anthropic's Claude models.
-The application provides two modes:
+DataLab supports multiple AI processing backends with automatic fallback.
+The application provides three modes:

+### 🚀 vLLM Mode (Local AI Server)
+When configured with a vLLM endpoint, agents use your local AI server for:
+- Full control over your AI models and data privacy
+- Support for various open-source models (Phi-3, Llama, etc.)
+- No external API dependencies
+- Cost-effective processing for large datasets

-### 🤖 Real LLM Mode (Recommended)
+### 🤖 Claude Mode (Cloud AI)
 When configured with an Anthropic API key, agents use Claude-3-Haiku for:
 - Intelligent duplicate detection based on semantic similarity
 - Smart missing value imputation strategies